Asimawad/My-progress/titanic/README.md

 Where did the passengers come from?
 Who was alone and who was with family?
 What factors helped someone survive the sinking?

+# Also using logistic Regression i'll build a model for it